bonsai-rx/machinelearning-examples/examples/LinearDynamicalSystems/NeuralLatents/OnlineFiltering/README.md

 ![Online Filtering of Neural Latents](OnlineFiltering.bonsai)
 :::

-The first group node, `LoadData`, loads the `datasets/transformed_binned_spikes.bin` file and produces a sequence of binned spike counts, one vector for each time point.
-Each spike count vector gets converted into a `Tensor` object.
-It then reshapes it into a column vector of `time` x `neurons` (in this case, time is `1`) and passes it to a `PublishSubject` called `SpikeCounts` to be used in the downstream processing pipeline.
+The first group node, `LoadData`, loads the testing dataset and produces a sequence of binned spike counts, one spike count vector for each time point.
+Each spike count vector gets converted into a `Tensor` object and then reshaped into a column vector of `time` x `neurons` (in this case, time is `1`).
+This data then feeds into a `PublishSubject` called `SpikeCounts` to be used in the downstream processing pipeline.

 The `LoadModel` group node uses the `CreateKalmanFilter` node to specify the model.
 We leave most of the optional parameters blank, but use `0.01` and `0.1` as our initial guesses of the `MeasurementNoiseVariance` and `ProcessNoiseVariance`, respectively.
 We set the `NumStates` to `10` and the `NumObservations` to `142` to match the number of spiking neurons contained in the dataset.